SIGRID MACDONALD: AUTHOR AND EDITOR

 HOW TO SUBMIT MANUSCRIPTS AND SHORT STORIES

 My turnaround time is generally four to eight weeks for a full-length book, and ten days to two weeks for articles.
-I accept manuscripts as e-mail attachments, on CD or disk, or as printed documents, and I can edit directly on the manuscript using a tracking program.
-I can also work on a hard copy of your book, if you prefer.
+I accept manuscripts as e-mail attachments, on CD or disk, or as printed documents, and I edit directly on the manuscript using a tracking program.

 Please put something about your book in the subject title of an e-mail, so it isn't destroyed by my spam filter!